 Family law cases not only take a lot out of you as a participant in the case but can also have a profound effect on your child.
-The irony is that you and your child’s other parent filed the case in order to help your child but ultimately the effect could be a negative one.
+The irony is that you and your child’s other parent filed the case to help your child, but ultimately the effect could be a negative one.
 It only adds to the problems when your child has little to no say so in the process.
 They are in a position where they are totally reliant, for the most part, on you and your opposing party to have their best interests advocated for.

 Judges have the ability to play a role in this process by shifting the focus of a hearing or trial onto matters that are intended to benefit your child rather than facilitate angry and hostile feelings between you and your opposing party.
-The Law Office of Bryan Fagan would like to present the methods that your judge may choose to employ in your own family law case in order to allow you an opportunity to understand their potential impact on you and your child.
+The Law Office of Bryan Fagan would like to present the methods that your judge may choose to employ in your own family law case to allow you an opportunity to understand their potential impact on you and your child.

-Determining what is in the best interests of your child is a difficult task to take on
+Determining what is in the best interests of your child is a difficult task to take on.

 Children are people.
 Incomplete, changing people.
-As a result, it would be unjust to assume that they will react to certain conditions in the same way that you or I would.
-Children feel grief, the sort of grief that be associated with the death of a loved one, as a result of the breakup of their parents’ relationship.
+As a result, it would be unjust to assume that they will react to certain conditions in the same way you or I would.
+Children feel grief, the sort of grief associated with the death of a loved one, as a result of the breakup of their parents’ relationship.
 The stability that had once been the preeminent factor in their lives to that point has eroded to the point that a child custody battle is now ongoing.

-While I am not able to tell you that your actions or a judges will be able to all of the potential risk of harm that could be suffered by your child as a result of their being involved in your child custody dispute, it is possible to minimize the effects of your case on the child through diligent planning as well as the intervention of a contentious judge.
+While I am not able to tell you that your actions or judges will be able to all of the potential risk of harm that could be suffered by your child as a result of their being involved in your child custody dispute, it is possible to minimize the effects of your case on the child through diligent planning as well as the intervention of a contentious judge.

-Consider the temperament of your child regarding a parenting plan
+Consider the temperament of your child regarding a parenting plan.

-Your child may be more resilient than most
+Your child may be more resilient than most.

 What about children with disabilities?

 Next, how involved have you been with caring for your child?
 What about your spouse?
-Which of you is more familiar with your child’s treating providers and who takes your child more frequently to those treatment appointments?
+Which of you is more familiar with your child’s treating providers, and who takes your child more frequently to those treatment appointments?

 How the development of children of different age groups differ from one another

-More on developmental aspects of child custody cases will be posted in tomorrow’s blog
+More on developmental aspects of child custody cases will be posted in tomorrow’s blog.

-If you want to know more about what you can do, CLICK the button below to get your FREE E-book: “16 Steps to Help You Plan & Prepare for Your Texas Divorce”
+If you want to know more about what you can do, CLICK the button below to get your FREE E-book: “Child Custody E-Book”

-Other Articles you may be interested on regarding Custody
+Other Articles you may be interested in:

-- Child Custody Basics for Texas Parents Revisited
+- Child Custody Basics in Texas

-- Texas Child Custody Modifications
+- Child Custody Basics in Texas

 - Sole Managing Conservator in a Child Custody Case in Texas?

-- Teens with Children, Child Custody and Child Support in Texas
+- Child Custody Geographic Restrictions in Texas

 Law Office of Bryan Fagan, PLLC | Houston, Texas Child Custody Lawyers

-The Law Office of Bryan Fagan, PLLC routinely handles matters that affect children and families.
-If you have questions regarding child custody, it's important to speak with one of our Houston, TX Child CustodyLawyersright away to protect your rights.
+The Law Office of Bryan Fagan, PLLC, routinely handles matters that affect children and families.
+If you have questions regarding child custody, it's important to speak with one of our Houston, TX child custody lawyers right away to protect your rights.

-Our child custodylawyers in Houston TX are skilled at listening to your goals during this trying process and developing a strategy to meet those goals.
+Our child custody lawyers in Houston, TX, are skilled at listening to your goals during this trying process and developing a strategy to meet those goals.
 Contact Law Office of Bryan Fagan, PLLC by calling (281) 810-9760 or submit your contact information in our online form.
-The Law Office of Bryan Fagan, PLLC handles child custodycases in Houston, Texas, Cypress, Klein, Humble, Kingwood, Tomball, The Woodlands, the FM 1960 area, or surrounding areas, including Harris County, Montgomery County, Liberty County, Chambers County, Galveston County, Brazoria County, Fort Bend County and Waller County.
+The Law Office of Bryan Fagan, PLLC handles child custody cases in Houston, Texas, Cypress, Klein, Humble, Kingwood, Tomball, The Woodlands, Houston, the FM 1960 area, or surrounding areas, including Harris County, Montgomery County, Liberty County, Chambers County, Galveston County, Brazoria County, Fort Bend County, and Waller County.